prikarsartam/prikarsartam.github.io/src/notes/1__mathematics.md

 The proof employs a diagonal argument: the Gödel sentence self-referentially asserts its own unprovability—$G_F$ roughly states "$G_F$ is not provable in $F$."
 This establishes that **completeness and consistency are incompatible** for non-trivial formal systems.

-The mathematical content is profound:
+The mathematical content is far-reaching, encompassing a wide umbrella of conceptual foundation of mathematics and natural science :

 $\text{If } F \text{ is recursively axiomatizable and consistent, then } F \not\vdash G_F \text{ and } F \not\vdash \neg G_F$